cmaxw/devchat-eleventy/src/my-angular-story/mas-093-jennifer-wadella.md

 **Episode Summary**

-This week My Angular Story welcomes Jennifer Wadella, Founder of  Kansas City Women in Technology and JavaScript Developer at Bitovi.
+This week, My Angular Story welcomes Jennifer Wadella, Founder of  Kansas City Women in Technology and JavaScript Developer at Bitovi.

 ### **Links**